 2. Confidence to customers and service users

 Social media and review websites have made the public more mistrustful and cynical about the claims made by organisations.
-Accreditations protects against this by showing that, unlike others, you take your obligations to them seriously.
+Accreditation protects against this by showing that, unlike others, you take your obligations to them seriously.
 For supermarkets, using accreditations such as the Red Tractor on their products shows that they take their advertised commitments to British farmers and British produce seriously.
 For training organisations, getting your courses accredited is testament to the fact that you place great stock in accuracy and training quality.

 3. Confidence to employees